top of page

 Frequently Asked Questions

-• We ask that you plan to arrive by the morning of June 15th.
-That morning, you’re invited to join a hike in the nearby mountains or a lunch and tour of Drinkers of the Wind Regenerative Farm.
+On the morning of June 15th, you are invited to join a hike in the nearby mountains, a net zero home tour, or a lunch and tour of Drinkers of the Wind Regenerative Farm.

-Registration opens at 1:00 pm MT when you may pick up your badge for access to Forum events.
-Our opening plenary will begin at 3:00 pm MT on Monday, the 15th, at the Sun Valley Opera House.
+Registration is open starting at 9:00 am MT on the 15th to pick up your badge for access to Forum events.
+Our opening plenary will begin at 3:00 pm MT at the Sun Valley Opera House.

 • Please secure your travel arrangements as soon as possible, as summer is a busy season in Sun Valley.